-The underwriters may also purchase up to an additional 3,750,000 shares from us at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus supplement.
+The underwriter may also purchase up to an additional 3,000,000 shares from us at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus supplement.

-The underwriters expect to deliver the shares against payment in New York, New York on July 29, 2015.
+The underwriter expects to deliver the shares against payment in New York, New York on July , 2015.